 In the traditional value chain, the income of a dairy farmer is about 80% of the sales price of a kg of milk.
-At farm level, the share of income that is in-kind is relatively low compared to the financial income, the largest share of production is sold rather than consumed.
+At the farm level, the share of income that is in-kind is relatively low compared to the financial income, and the largest share of production is sold rather than consumed.
 The annual net income of smallholder dairy farmers, including the value of milk consumed at home, is \$705.
 A limitation of the above is the exclusion of crop cultivation and other livestock (sheep, goats or chicken) in the economic analysis.
 Additionally, the potential meat produced from dairy cows and bulls sold for slaughtering, as well as sheep, goats and chicken has not been taken into account.
 Especially in the baseline scenario, this is expected to potentially add substantially to the basic income level of the household.
 For future research it is recommended to include crops and meat for a richer economic perspective.
 The alternative scenario included is much more profitable then the baseline, due to a radical increase in milk production per lactating cow.

-The results of the natural capital assessment of smallholder dairy systems are shown in figure X .
-In graph A of this figure, the reduced bull to cow ratio (i.e. increased use of artificial insemination) and the lower mortalities are shown: In order to maintain five lactating adult females, the other animal numbers can go down.
-The amount of feed (in kg dry matter) required by animals in the different groups is lowered by about 10%, because they can take more energy from fresh grass than from crop residues.
+The results of the natural capital assessment of smallholder dairy systems are shown in Figure 29.
+In graph A of this figure, the reduced bull to cow ratio (i.e. increased use of artificial insemination) and the lower mortalities are shown: in order to maintain five lactating adult females, the other animal numbers can go down.
+The amount of feed (in kg of dry matter) required by animals in the different groups is lowered by about 10%, because they can take more energy from fresh grass than from crop residues.
 Lactating cows will increase their feed intake in order to produce ten times more milk.
-The combined effect of herd composition and feed intakes on the climate impact (graph C) is a reduction of a third, and notable shifts of the impact contributions from different animal groups.
-Land occupation (graph D) goes down more strongly than the climate impact, because more feed can be taken from fresh cut grass than from grazed grassland and from land providing crop residues.
-The strong increase in milk productivity reduces the impact per kg of milk very strongly (Graph E).
-The meat impact is allocated to the milk instead of to the meat.
-The major contributions to this impact is methane (CH4), mainly from enteric fermentation but also from manure (graph F).
+The combined effect of herd composition and feed intakes on the climate impact (graph C) is a reduction of a third, with notable shifts of the impact contributions from different animal groups.
+Land occupation (graph D) goes down more strongly than the climate impact, because more feed can be taken from fresh cut grass than from grazed grassland and land providing crop residues.
+The strong increase in milk productivity reduces the impact per kg of milk very strongly (graph E).
+The meat impact is also strongly reduced, because the meat production increases and a larger share of the impact is allocated to the milk instead of the meat.
+The major contribution to this impact comes from methane (CH4), mainly from enteric fermentation but also from manure (graph F).

-Furthermore, it is likely the yield of the grass is lower than the default values in GLEAM, so that land occupation is significantly higher and stocking density is lower.
-As indicated in 2.4.3, it is likely that more grazing land is required if numerous smallholders in the same area switch to this system.
-Since only roadsides grazing would not provide sufficient grazing area, it is a question how this area will be made available.
-Some smallholders might stop cattle farming if they can get the services and manure that the cattle provides from their surroundings, but all changes depend on the incentive structures that vary across Tanzanian communities.
+Furthermore, it is likely the yield of grass is lower than the default values in GLEAM (Global Livestock Environmental Assessment), so that land occupation is significantly higher and stocking density is lower.
+It is likely that more grazing land will be required if numerous smallholders in the same area switch to this system.
+Since roadside grazing only would not provide sufficient grazing area, how this area will be made available is an important question.
+Some smallholders might stop cattle farming if they can get the services and manure provided by the cattle from their surroundings, but all changes depend on the incentive structures that vary across Tanzanian communities.

-Figure 31 Natural capital assessment results for dairy smallholders: A) Animal numbers for each groups; B) Feed intake for each group, per animal; C) Climate change Impact of Entire Herd; D) Land Occupation of Entire Herd; E) Climate Impact per unit of products.
+Figure 29 Natural capital assessment results for dairy smallholders: A) Animal numbers for each groups; B) Feed intake for each group, per animal; C) Climate change Impact of Entire Herd; D) Land Occupation of Entire Herd; E) Climate Impact per unit of products.